nju-lug/NJUVisual/README-CTAN.md

 The `njuvisual` package
 =======================

-The `njuvisual` package provides an interface to display logos related to Nanjing University.
+The `njuvisual` package collects standard colors and logos related to Nanjing University, saves the vector logos as tikz pictures and provides a user-friendly interface to display them in documents and beamers.

 Basic usage
 -----------